[responsivevoice_button voice=”UK English Male”]

 Contribution Caps

-Note: The bring-forward rule allows eligible individuals to make up to three years’ worth of NCCs in a single year.
+Note: The bring-forward rule allows eligible individuals to make up to three years’ worth of NCCs in a single year (up to $390,000 for 2026-27).
 Exceeding these caps may result in additional taxes and penalties:

 • Excess CCs are taxed at the member’s marginal tax rate, with an excess contributions charge applied.